isakson98/Auxillary-Trading-Application/README.md

 # Auxillary-Trading-Application

-This is a multipurpose repository to facilitate trading.
+This is a multipurpose application to facilitate trading.
 It can be used for semi-autonomous and fully autonomous trading, for checking recent orders on brokerage platform, for as well as for simulating trading in the past runners.

 This program allows me autonomously to:
 1) exit a trade based on a crude 1:2 reward (after manual entry)